4 January 2003

 Tonight Rene did laundry with the wife of the owner of Walgreen's.
 You never know who you might run into.
 This leads to a significant collection of boats.
 Our little boat is again the smallest in Village Cay Marina tonight.
 Crewed boats are everywhere, hundred footers abound and each day we see mega yachts among the modest charter fleets.

 People ask what we do with our time and the standard answered is "boat things."
 If you read some of our previous logs you would think that everything breaks all the time.
 Well our first long trip was really a shake down and we did find some things that needed repair.
 Let's take for example the trampoline in the front of the boat.
 We lost it during our trip to the Bahamas in a bad storm.
 After we talked to the manufacturers, we understood that the previous owner had purchased a special design, against the manufacturers recommendation.
 The net was one inch webbing with only a one inch opening.
 Comfortable yes but in high seas it carried twice the water it should have.
 Things do break of course.
 The boat is ten years old but most of the systems are two or three years old.
 In our discussions with other owners of both new and old, it's a constant battle against salt water corrosion, dirty fuel, sea life that attaches itself to your boat and the constant pounding a boat can take in high seas.
 Some of our pain has been self inflicted.
+We did not use our windless for three months and corrosion froze it solid.
 It's important to use every system frequently.
 The other night we had dinner with the owner of a new 56 foot Swan probably the most expensive production boat built and this one had many many extras including Waterford crystal and still the owner had a list of thing not working on his boat.
 It's why redundancy is so important.

 Why are we doing this?
 More and more the answer is, "Because we can!".
 It can be physically demanding and uncomfortable at times but it comes with it's rewards.